maistra/istio-operator/bundle/README.md

 By deploying the `reviews` virtual service, you can specify a different behavior.
 For example, you can specify that if a user logs into the `bookinfo` application, then the mesh routes requests to the `reviews-v2` service, and the application displays reviews with black stars.
 If a user does not log into the `bookinfo` application, then the mesh routes requests to the `reviews-v3` service, and the application displays reviews with red stars.

 For more information, see [Bookinfo Application](https://istio.io/latest/docs/examples/bookinfo/) in the upstream Istio documentation.

+## Gateway Configuration

+The Sail Operator does not deploy Ingress or Egress Gateways.
+Gateways are not part of the control plane.
+As a security best-practice, Ingress and Egress Gateways should be deployed in a different namespace than the namespace that contains the control plane.

+You can deploy gateways using either the Gateway API or gateway injection.

+For more information about the Gateway API, see [Getting Started with Istio and Kubernetes Gateway API](https://istio.io/latest/docs/setup/additional-setup/getting-started/) in the upstream Istio documentation.

+For more information about gateway injection, see [Installing Gateways](https://istio.io/latest/docs/setup/additional-setup/gateway/) in the upstream Istio documentation.